-The Educational Advisory Council invites you to submit educational sessions (podium presentations) for the 2014 ASCP Annual Meeting & Exhibition to beheld November 5-7, 2014 in Orlando, Florida.
-Submissions must be ACPE accreditation eligible.
-Submitters should review ASCP's Faculty Guideance Packet before submission.
+The Educational Advisory Council invites you to submit educational sessions for the 2016 ASCP Annual Meeting & Exhibition to be held November 4 – 6, 2016 in Dallas, Texas.

-The American Society of Consultant Pharmacists is seeking presentation proposals that provide innovative ways to approach challenges experienced by pharmacists in a variety of settings.
+The American Society of Consultant Pharmacists is seeking educational activity proposals that provide innovative ways to approach challenges experienced by pharmacists in a variety of settings.
 Senior care pharmacy practice is population specific rather than site specific and we encourage submissions that address a wide variety of practice settings (long-term care, skilled nursing facility, hospital, assisted living, ambulatory care center, and other settings).
 A submission will not be considered if the content is of a promotional nature.
 Incomplete submissions cannot be considered.

 ASCP will only consider submissions for education sessions that are submitted using the online process by Friday, February 19, 2016.

 Any questions should be directed to email@example.com .

-Presenters will receive notification of decision regarding submission via email and can expect notification within 4 weeks after submission deadline.
+Presenters will receive notification of decision regarding submission via email and can expect notification by April 30, 2016.

-Complimentary meeting registration will be provided for the lead author of accepted submissions.
+Complimentary meeting registration will be provided for a maximum of 2 presenters for each accepted submission.
 ASCP greatly values your willingness to share your findings; however, we are unable to support any expenses related to participation.

-The following categories include topics that members and attendees have told us they want addressed in conference sessions.
+The following general categories include topics that members and attendees have told us they want addressed in conference sessions.
 The topics listed are only suggestions and should not limit your proposal.
-Topics that address innovative solutions to ongoing problems and challenges as well as topics that focus on practical information possessing immediate take-home value are recommended.
+Topics that address innovative solutions to ongoing problems and challenges as well as topics that focus on practical, real-world application information possessing immediate take-home value are recommended.